Aaron-Thai/GenAI/README.md

 Our chosen service innovation was **Fitness Trackers** (fitbits and smartwatches).

 ## Example Content
-This example website explains how Fitness Trackers are a Service Innovation by using AI generated text, image, and video.
+This example website uses AI generated content (text, image, and video) to explain the topic of **Fitness Trackers as a Service Innovation**.
+The website was based on code from [Moosa Naushab](https://www.linkedin.com/in/moosan/) and additional edits were made in Visual Studio Code.

 Visit the website here: https://aaron-thai.github.io/GenAI/

 ## Documentation